 Data-driven testing (or DDT) is a software testing methodology that uses an array of conditions to populate the test's input data, as well as its expected output data, and its environment and control variables.

 The most simple way to set up DDT is to create a table in CSV format and assign one or more columns to input parameters and output data.
-Each row thus formed will represent a data set for an iteration of the test.
+Each row will represent a data set for an iteration of the test.
 This is precisely what we are going to do.
+It is also called table-driven testing or parameterized testing.

 Create a project with a main ATS script